Interpreting profiling data

 - Shallow Time

-- The deep function time minus the sum of total for its children's calculated times.
-It roughly represents the time that the processor spent in a particular function only.
+- The deep function time minus the sum of its children's calculated times.
+It roughly represents the time that the processor spent in a particular function.
 However, for this type of analysis, it also includes the time for kernel calls, the time for instrumented library calls, and the time for profiling the code.

 - The number of times the function was called.